sachdeva03/sachdeva03.github.io/README.md

 ## Portfolio

-Goal oriented IT Audit Professional with 3+ years of working experience seeking information system audit/ IT compliance positions.
-Past projects and assignments include extensive background in all stages of audits including study, evaluation, and testing of controls, reporting dashboard and user-stories with data visualization tools and not restricted to internal control review, SOX and ITGC Audit.
+<p>Goal oriented IT Audit Professional with 3+ years of working experience seeking information system audit/ IT compliance positions.
+Past projects and assignments include extensive background in all stages of audits including study, evaluation, and testing of controls, reporting dashboard and user-stories with data visualization tools and not restricted to internal control review, SOX and ITGC Audit.<p>
 ---

 ## Skills